ordovician/calcutron/README.md

 - `SHFT Rd, Ra, k` - SHiFT digits left, or right if k is negative

 ## Load and Store Operations
 The instructions combine a register `Ra` and a constant `k` to form a memory address, which we either read from or write to.
+For load and store instruction the `k` has valid range of  values from -2 to 7.

 - `LOAD Rd, Ra, k` - LOAD
 - `MOVE Rd, k` - MOVE value k to register `Rd`